 - Definition: An XML-based format for electronic invoices.

-- More information: XBill on Wikipedia
+- More information: XRechnung on Wikipedia